Harshit-Ramolia/ChatGPT-Code-Summarizer/readme.md

 ### Steps to run

 1. Run index.py using python
-2. Once it opens chrome, log into google account
-3. Then search for chatgpt in google and open link through searches (This is essential to bypass antibot)
+2. Once it opens chrome, search for chatgpt in google and open link through searches (This is essential to bypass antibot)
-4. After log into ChatGPT open it in first tab (default tab, otherwise bot will not work)
+3. After log into ChatGPT open it in first tab (default tab, otherwise bot will not work)
-5. Enjoy while bot is doing your job.
-Expect min time = 2.5*(number_of_folders + number_of_files) minutes
+4. Enjoy while bot is doing your job.
+Expect min time = 2.5\*(number_of_folders + number_of_files) minutes

+Watch this [video](https://youtu.be/1_DU9eZcjmQ) if you are not able to connect with chatgpt.

 PS: Output generated will be in files in each directory (unless semi is true, see flags) by the name `readme_by_chatGPT.md`.

+### Showcase

+To showcase what my tool can do, I've generated complete documentation for one folder of the Twitter algorithm without any tweaks.

+You could find it [here](https://github.com/Harshit-Ramolia/twitter-algorithm).

+### Time

+Currently this is using selenium to automate the chatGPT, but it can be changed with API.

 ### Flags

 --semi : Create files for main directory only

 --path : Location of code (default .\\code)